Terms of service for PocketLaw

 Data Controller: You (“Customer”, “Controller” “You”); and

-1.1 The Agreement forms part of the PocketLaw Terms of Service found at https://pocketlaw.com/en-uk/terms (the "Terms") and sets out the additional terms, requirements and conditions on which the Processor will Process Personal Data (each as defined below) when providing services under the Terms.
-The Agreement contains the mandatory clauses required by Article 28(3) of the retained EU law version of the General Data Protection Regulation ((EU) 2016/679) for contracts between controllers and processors and the General Data Protection Regulation ((EU) 2016/679).
+1.1 The Agreement forms part of the PocketLaw Terms of Service and sets out the additional terms, requirements and conditions on which the Processor will process Personal Data (each as defined below) when providing services under the Terms.
+The Agreement contains the mandatory clauses required by Article 28(3) of the General Data Protection Regulation (EU) 2016/679) for contracts between controllers and processors and the General Data Protection Regulation (EU) 2016/679).

 1.2 The Agreement includes the following Schedules:

-- Schedule 1 - Existing and Approved Sub-processors
+- Schedule 1 - Existing and Approved Sub-Processor

 - Schedule 2 - Technical and Organisational Security Measures

 2.1 The terms used in this Agreement shall have the same meaning as ascribed to them in Article 4 of the GDPR.
 Furthermore the following definitions and rules of interpretation apply in the Agreement:

 “Applicable Law” refers to the legislation applicable to the processing of Personal Data under the Agreement, including the GDPR, supplementary national legislation, as well as practices, guidelines and recommendations issued by a Supervisory Authority.

 "Supervisory Authority'' means a supervisory authority within the EU, such as the Swedish Authority for Privacy Protection, or another supervisory authority which on the basis of law has the authority to conduct supervisory activities over the Controllers operation.